volodymyrhudyma/blog/content/blog/better-form-handling-with-formik-in-react.md

 // ..
 ```

-## Step 7: Using A Bit Of React Context
+## Step 7: Use A Bit Of React Context

-In the above code we have to manually pass **formikProps** to inputs (even if we use **getFieldProps**, it still has to be present).
+In the code above, we need to manually pass **formikProps** to the inputs (even if we use **getFieldProps**, it still needs to be there).

-It leads to a lot of code repetition, which can be avoided if we use React Context.
+This leads to a lot of code repetition, which can be avoided if we use React Context.

 Fortunately, Formik uses it internally and exposes components, like **Formik**, **Form**, **Field**, **ErrorMessage**.

-All of them use React Context to connect with the **Formik** state and methods:
+All of them use React Context, to connect to the **Formik** state and methods:

 ```jsx
 import * as Yup from "yup";